Requiem, 2011

 not realizing I’m already a fashioner—

-and they too—of worlds without number.
+and they too—of worlds.

 Worlds without number, create we them,